 You can bake the Salisbury Steak in the oven, or do what I did this evening and throw it in the crockpot.
 I just put mine in the crockpot about 3 PM, and took the kids outside to play.
-I just mashed some taters, and opened a bag of salad and we were ready to eat!
+I just mashed some potatoes, and opened a bag of salad and we were ready to eat!

 That is my kind of meal.
 The kind that requires no attention, has easy cleanup, and everyone licks their plates clean!

 - 1 lb.
-Lean Ground Beef
+Ground Beef

-- ½ cup Bread Crumbs (seasoned)
+- 1/2 cup Bread Crumbs seasoned

-- ½ tsp.
+- 1/2 tsp.
 Salt

-- ½ tsp.
+- 1/2 tsp.
 Pepper

 - 1 Egg

-- Small Onion diced (about 1 cup) (Optional)
+- Small Onion diced; about 1 cup (Optional)

-- 1 - 14 oz Can Beef Broth (or half a carton)
+- 14 oz Beef Broth or half a carton

-- 2 Tbsp.
-Cornstarch
+- 2 tablespoons Cornstarch

-- 2 Tbsp.
-Water
+- 2 tablespoons Water

-- 1 Packet Brown Gravy Mix or 1 – Jar/Can Brown Gravy
+- 1 packet Brown Gravy Mix or 1 – Jar/Can Brown Gravy

 - Mix First 5 ingredients together and shape into patties about ¾ inches thick.